pwyf/aid-transparency-tracker/README.md

     or via the  browser interface, go to "Download from Registry"

-In order for 3) to work, you need to have RabbitMQ running on your system (if you have Celery you should be fine) and then run:
+In order for 3) to work, you need to have RabbitMQ running on your system and then run:

     python download_backend.py